kwypchlo/portal-metrics/README.md

 server's key to the users list of hosts.
 If the contents are "true", then the script assumes that any ssh key errors indicate an attack, and the scripts will not connect to that server until the issue is resolved.

+## Updating Portals

+Once you've populated the 'server-keys' folder, you are ready to begin processing your nginx logs.
+Run `./update.sh` to begin.
+The update script will go through the servers one at a time and run 'metrics.sh' within the servers.
+This will split the nginx access.log files into more digestible pieces, and then process each of the pieces.

+The first time you run the script it can take a while.
+Subsequent runs of 'update.sh' will track previous work that was completed and only process new log lines, which means the process will go much faster.

+Once the processing is complete, one tarball for each server will be downloaded which contains aggregated statistics about the server.

+## Merging the tarballs